Spice up your inbox with FREE German recipes and an exclusive free recipe ebook!

 1. Cut pork into bite-sized pieces.

-6. Add egg noodles and continue to simmer for about 5 minutes or until tender.
+8. Add the egg noodles and continue to simmer for about 5 minutes, or until the noodles are tender.

 Notes/Hints: